tamimhasan19702/tamimhasan19702/README.md

 <h1 align = "center">Hello there<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="45px" height="50"> This is <a href="https://tamimhasan19702.github.io/portfolio/" target="blank">Tamim(Tareq)</a></h1>

-<h3 align="center">A self-taught WordPress and front-end web-developer and aspiring to be a marn stack developer in near future, working as a part time freelancer in fiverr and keen to learn more in future</h3>
+<h3 align="center">A self-taught WordPress and front-end web-developer and aspiring to be a mern stack developer in near future, working as a part time freelancer in fiverr and keen to learn more in future</h3>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=tamimhasan19702&label=Profile%20views&color=0e75b6&style=flat" alt="tamimhasan19702" /> </p>